Multi-wavelength observations of substructures in solar flare ribbons: Statistical Properties of Riblets

-Figure \ref{fig:sp} presents the spatial distribution of key riblet parameters, offering insight into how these properties vary across different locations on the solar surface.
-In this figure, the left column displays the distributions for the linear riblet cases, while the right column shows the corresponding distributions for the non-linear cases.
-The parameters illustrated are the initial length, lifetime, and average speed of the riblets.
+Figure~\ref{fig:sp} shows the spatial distribution of key riblet parameters across the solar surface.
+The left and right columns correspond to linear and non-linear riblets, respectively, and illustrate their initial length, lifetime, and average speed.

 Examination of the spatial distributions reveals that all three parameters are uniformly spread across the entire ribbon for both linear and non-linear cases.
 One notable observation is that riblets with longer lifetimes and larger initial lengths are predominantly located on the portion of the ribbon closer to the limb.
 This spatial bias can be attributed to the fact that riblets emerging from regions further from the limb, if sufficiently long, tend to merge into the ribbon segment nearer to the limb from our viewpoint, thereby eluding tracking.
-This can be clearly seen in Figure \ref{fig:images} (b) which shows all the riblet tracks.
+This can be seen in Figure \ref{fig:images} (b) which shows all the riblet tracks.
 Additionally, the distribution of average speed shows no significant clustering of higher or lower speeds in either case.
 Consequently, this analysis does not provide a means to meaningfully differentiate between linear and non-linear riblet cases based on their spatial distribution.